samvera/hyrax/README.md

 1. Ruby

 #### !!
 Ensure that you have all of the above components installed before you continue. !!

+## Need Help?

+If you have questions or need help, please email [the Hydra community development list](mailto:hydra-tech@googlegroups.com).

 ## Creating an application
 ### Generate base Rails install